-Chromium Picolinate In Obesity And Weight Management
+Chromium Supplementation In Obesity And Weight Management

 ♦ Chromium supplements are sold on the basis that they increase lean body mass, help reduce body weight and decrease body fat levels.

-♦ Is there any truth in that statement ?
+♦ Is there any truth in that statement?

 The ever increasing rate of obesity, fat and weight gain globally is prompting individuals to seek weight control and management products.
 They must be safe, convenient, and effective in promoting weight and fat loss whilst preserving muscle.
 One such mineral supplement that has attracted attention is chromium.